brentthorne/posterdown/README.md

 The **posterdown** package provides a familiar workflow for those used to working in [RMarkdown](https://rmarkdown.rstudio.com/).
 This package has two templates **`posterdown_latex`** and **`posterdown_html`**.

 ### HTML

+**`posterdown_betterland`** uses the [#betterposter](https://twitter.com/mikemorrison/status/1110191245035479041) design to layout your poster in a new and exciting wayy.
+Stnd out from the crowd and encourage meaningful discussion with your work!
+More to come on this poster desing and how to use is soon!

 **`posterdown_html`** utilizes the wonderful work being done by @RLesur and @yihui on [pagedown](github.com/rstudio/pagedown).
 This method allows for some cool features like the ability to run an html wiget (aka shiny app or a leaflet map) live in the poster (unless you print it obviously).
 It even allows for integration with one of my favourite R packages [gganimate](github.com/thomasp85/gganimate).